|Home||Natural Family Living||Big Life Issues||Animal-

 Work - There are various issues:-

 Energy - "One five thousandth’s part [of the energy that the sun sprays on the earth every day] would provide all the energy requirements of humanity.
 And the fact that we haven’t tapped it directly before is really extraordinary.
 We... understand the principles.
 What we need now is to refine them so that we can do it really economically.
 And then the fossil fuels, or oil and coal, would simply remain in the earth and cause no more problems for the climate."
 (Sir David Attenborough, BBC, 49s, posted and accessed 30 November 2015)

 Society needs to be demedicalised, from birth to death.
 Modern medicine, with its technology and drugs, is suitable for severe problems.
 But most health issues presented to doctors are chronic; around 80% of health issues are far more suited to complementary and alternative medicine (CAM).

-Also of massive value, more than drugs, are things like disease prevention (clean water, good sanitation, vector control) and healthy architecture.
+Also of massive value - more than drugs - are things like disease prevention (clean water, good sanitation, vector control) and healthy architecture.
 Health is not merely the absence of physical disease, but includes physical, mental and social well-being (WHO).

 Does your society nurture health?

 This must be a priority for the world.
 In a huge way, it creates health, and reduces sexual assault and violence for women.
 If you live in a society where you have it, great!
 But urge your society and the world to ensure the same for half the world who lack proper sanitation.
+Clean water for all.
 Build sewage systems, not walls!!
 [Also see 'Water'.]

-Sleep - “The Industrial Revolution radically transformed our perception of sleep from a gracious, transcendent experience to a mechanistic, biomedical process."
+(1) Spiritual Transcendence - "The Industrial Revolution radically transformed our perception of sleep from a gracious, transcendent experience to a mechanistic, biomedical process."
 (Rubin Naiman, posted 2016, accessed 20 July 2016)